prabhakarlab/MO2GP/tutorials/Swedish_Leaf_Dataset.md

 ```
 ![Leaf_UMAP_contour](../tutorials/Swedish_Leaf_data_results/Leafdata_UMAP_contour_clean.png)

-The UMAP visualization demonstrates that the shape embedding effectively separates leaf species based on their morphological complexity and boundary frequencies.
+The UMAP visualization demonstrates that the MO2GP effectively separates leaf species based on their morphological complexity and boundary frequencies.
 Distinctive shapes, such as Acer (maple-like) and Sorbus aucuparia, are isolated on the left, while the elongated Salix alba Sericea is partitioned to the bottom right.
-Conversely, species with similar geometric profiles are clustered in close region, including the Sorbus intermedia/Quercus group and the Fagus silvatica/Salix cinerea pairing.
+Conversely, leaf with similar shape profiles are clustered in close region, including the Sorbus intermedia/Quercus group and the Fagus silvatica/Salix cinerea pairing.
 Furthermore, a tight cluster formed by Salix aurita, Ulmus glabra, and Ulmus carpinifolia—along with four other species—highlight the MO2GP's ability to group leaves based on shared frequency details and overall contour signatures.

 # MO2GP Parameter Optimization
 In this tutorial, we adjusted MO2GP shape embedding parameter using the Swedish Leaf dataset.
 We evaluated values of **n_interp** ranging from 50 to 500, while using default parameter for other parameters, and the results are shown in the line graph.
 The silhouette index increased with larger **n_interp** values but reached a plateau at **n_interp** = 300.
 This indicates that increasing **n_interp** beyond this point does not lead to further improvement in clustering performance.
 Therefore, users should tune **n_interp** based on their specific dataset, as higher values do not necessarily correlate with a higher silhouette index.